Samantha Dorrance: Career

 Samantha won Disney Channel's "You're the Star" talent competition in 2007 which led to the release of her debut single "Music in Me".
-She went on to host her own talent show on the channel "My School Musical" alongside her co-presenter and childhood sweetheart, Brad Kavanagh.
+She went on to host her own talent show on the channel "My School Musical" alongside her co-presenter Brad Kavanagh.
 She then joined the Disney Movie Surfer's team, flying to movie sets worldwide to take Disney viewers backstage of the latest Disney Movies.

 At 19, Samantha landed her first West End lead as Laura in Dreamboats and Petticoats for Bill Kenwright.
 She had a successful 2 year run at both The Playhouse and The Wyndham's.

 Samantha went back to Disney for a while to present 2 more shows.
 "The Disney Channel Dance Along" and Disney's "You Can Do It".
 She has also presented for the likes of SKY VIP and LEGO.

-She is known for starring in both UK and International theatre tours playing role's such as Gertrude McFuzz in Suessical the Musical and Skye in Nickelodeon Arena Tour of Paw Patrol.
+She is known for starring in both UK and International theatre tours playing role's such as Gertrude McFuzz in Seussical the Musical and Skye in Nickelodeon Arena Tour of Paw Patrol.
 She is also knows for her guest appearances in shows such as BBC Doctors.